eldoy/weblang/README.md

 ### Renderers

-After setting up your data, you can pass them to _renderer functions_:
+After setting up your data, you can pass them to _renderer functions_.

+The renderer functions are added like with extensions, and have access to the same parameters, and also the `body` and `lang` values.

+`body` is the template body between the triple backticks, and `lang` is the name of the renderer your specified, in the previous example called `tomarkup`:

 ```js
 // Create a renderer supporting markdown and mustache